keanu-c/Proj2_ECS34/docker_setup/proj2/README.md

 * Add /teststrdatasource and /teststrdatasink to my makefile
 * Create XML files, DSV files, and docs directory with documentation files
 * Create skeleton functions for XML and DSV files
+* Fix EditDistance() in StringUtils.cpp
+* Write tests for DSV and XML classes

 ## Known Issues
+1.
 ## Code References
 *